Advancing progress in life sciences

 Millennial workers are digital-natives and are used to accessing information with ease, using a variety of platforms.
 They typically thrive on collaboration and are used to communicating through digital channels.
 Larger organisations, that are likely in the process of updating cumbersome legacy systems and business processes, are less able to utilise the digital agility of millennials.
 Teams and processes in these firms are typically siloed, and outdated methods of recording and collating data are common.

-Updating systems and strategies therefore has a two-fold benefit for firms.
+Updating systems and strategies, therefore, has a two-fold benefit for firms.
 The adoption of advanced tools and technologies drives efficiency.
-But further to this, installing a workforce that is adept at working with digital assets compounds the benefits they bring.
+But further to this, installing a workforce that is adept at working with digital assets enhances the benefits they bring.

-With global R&D spending in the life sciences industry expected to grow by 3.6 per cent in 2019 to a total of $2.3 trillion, there has never been a more exciting time to be part of the industry.
-With the ever-increasing development of advanced technologies, and the uptake of cloud technology, life sciences firms of all sizes will become more efficient and effective.
+With global R&D spending in life sciences expected to grow by 3.6 per cent in 2019 to $2.3trn, there has never been a more exciting time to be part of the industry.
+With the ever-increasing development of advanced technologies, and uptake of cloud technology, life sciences firms will become more efficient and effective.

 Smaller contract R&D firms stand to gain significant ground if they can prove themselves reliable partners in accelerating the delivery of life-saving drugs.
 Staying ahead of the competition by implementing some of the above will be key to establishing such a proposition.